If you’d like to go on holiday but can’t afford the whole caboodle, why not try house-swapping?

 This isn’t a house-swap agency but members often do swap with each other.
-The handy element here is that as all the members have babies, you don’t have to travel with all the baby equipment (cot, steriliser etc).
+The handy element here is that as all the members have babies.
+This means you don’t have to travel with all the baby equipment (cot, steriliser etc).
 You can work out with each other what baby equipment to leave for each other.

 - People do have different levels of domestic cleanliness.
 Make sure you link up with someone who is as pernickety/laid back as yourself

-- It is important to be sure on the internet that you are looking at a fresh listings of swappers, because some agencies don’t up date that fast
+- It is important to be that you are looking at a fresh listings of swappers, because some agencies don’t update that fast